Best Postpartum Foods: What to Eat for Recovery, Energy, and Milk Supply

 Is it safe to take supplements while breastfeeding?

-Supplements specifically formulated for breastfeeding moms, like Daily Dose Greens, are generally safe.
+Supplements specifically formulated for breastfeeding moms, like Daily Dose Greens, may be generally safe.
 Avoid supplements with caffeine, fenugreek, or unverified herbs.
 Always check with your healthcare provider.

 How important is hydration for breastfeeding?